Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture.md

 ![Raise Request](/_books/servicemanager-config/customize/images/raise-request-from-email.png)
 :::tip
-If an alternative capture script is required when raising requests from an email, the setting *app.itsm.progressiveCapture.newReqeustFromEmail* can be used to specify the capture script to use.
+If you need an alternative capture script when raising requests from an email, use the setting *app.itsm.progressiveCapture.newRequestFromEmail* to specify the capture script to use.
 :::

 ## Employee and Customer Portals
-Each service that is available to a user or contact on the portals has a [request catalog](/servicemanager-user-guide/service-portfolio/request-catalog) that can include serveral request models.
+Each service that is available to a user or contact on the portals has a [request catalog](/servicemanager-user-guide/service-portfolio/request-catalog) that can include several request models.
 Each request model can have an associated Intelligent Capture that is used to collect information specific to that request.

 ![Request Model](/_books/servicemanager-config/customize/images/request-model-capture.png)

 :::tip
 Some capture forms are hidden from users on the portals.
 For example, the [Services Form](/servicemanager-config/customize/service-manager-capture-forms#services) is not presented to the user because they are already raising the request from the Service and this is automatically captured.
-See the [Service Manager Forms](/servicemanager-config/customize/service-manager-capture-forms) documenatation for more information on the visibility of each individual form.
+See the [Service Manager Forms](/servicemanager-config/customize/service-manager-capture-forms) documentation for more information on the visibility of each individual form.
 :::